sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 the “jeans” event *E* to correspond to the set of elementary events (X\ :sub:`1`\ , X\ :sub:`2`\ , X\ :sub:`3`\ )`.
 If any of these elementary events occurs then *E* is also said to have occurred.
-Having decided to write down the definition of the *E* this way, it’s pretty straightforward to state what the probability *P*\ (E) is: we just add everything up.
+Having decided to write down the definition of the *E* this way, it is pretty straightforward to state what the probability *P*\ (E) is: we just add everything up.
 In this particular case